SumiSastri/dev-blogs/docs/history-of-the-web/part2-web2.0.md

 Every hardware developer wanted a JavaScript engine to parse the web documents so that users who were adopting personal computers and interacting with the web could have a better user-experience (UX).

-Microsoft kicked the ball into play with Internet Explorer, google followed with Chrome, Apple with Safari and Mozilla with Firefox, many other niche market players emerged, made inroads into the market, got burnt and decayed.
+Microsoft kicked the ball into play with Internet Explorer, google followed with Chrome, Apple with Safari and Mozilla with Firefox.
+Many other niche market players emerged, made inroads into the market, many got burnt and/ or suffered decay.

-UX design became more important and JavaScript frameworks like google's AngularJS, or Facebook's UI (user interface) library, ReactJS,  burgeoned and grew to make the developer experience better in creating software for users.
+UX design became more important and JavaScript frameworks like google's AngularJS, or Facebook's UI (User Interface) library, ReactJS,  burgeoned and grew to make the developer experience better in creating software for users.

 The real disruptor was mobile technologies which the emphasis on technologies that supported mobile-app development.